olov/defs/README.md

 ## Configuration
 `defs` looks for a `defs-config.json` configuration file in your current directory.
-It will search for it in parent directories soon as you'd expect.
+If not found there, it searches parent directories until it hits `/`.

 Example `defs-config.json`: